trevorstedman/QRMote/README.md

 client.on(eventName, fn(data))
 ------------------------------

+Adds a handler for receiving messages with the given event name from the server page.

 **eventName**: (required) the name of the event to handle.

 **fn**: (required) a function object which handles the incoming event.
 The function is passed a single data object containing the data emitted from the server.
 This object can be of any type.